davidrbourke/KCAD/03. Deployments, Strategy, StatefulSets/README.md

 ## Updates and Rollbacks
 A new deployment rollout creates a new deployment revision.
 This keeps track of the changes made to our deployment.

-See the rollout status of the status:
+See the status of the rollout:
 `kubectl rollout status deployment/<deployment-name>`

 See the rollout history: